-As with dynamically added child processes, the effects of deleting a static child process are lost if the supervisor itself restarts.
+As with dynamically added child processes, the effects of deleting a static child process is lost if the supervisor itself restarts.

-10.5.11 Simplified one\for\one Supervisors
+10.5.10 Simplified one_for_one Supervisors

-A supervisor with restart strategy simple\one\for\one is a simplified one\for\one supervisor, where all child processes are dynamically added instances of the same process.
+A supervisor with restart strategy simple_one_for_one is a simplified one_for_one supervisor, where all child processes are dynamically added instances of the same process.

-The following is an example of a callback module for a simple\one\for\one supervisor:
+The following is an example of a callback module for a simple_one_for_one supervisor: